-What a blessing it is to have a generous work colleague/friend who must live in the perfect microclimate for growing things.
-Ginger is an expert with roses - and now a magician with basil and other good things too.
-She brought me a bag of the most beautiful basil, zucchini, cucumbers, plums and fresh oregano.
+What a blessing it is to have a generous work colleague and friend who must live in the perfect microclimate for growing things.
+Ginger is an expert with roses — and now a magician with basil and other good things too.
+She brought me a bag of the most beautiful basil, zucchini, cucumbers, plums, and fresh oregano.

-I had some yellow and red bell peppers from KP's new organic farmers market at the national program headquarters in Oakland.
+I had some yellow and red bell peppers from Kaiser Permanente's new organic farmers market at the national program headquarters in Oakland.
 With addition of a little garlic, fresh mint from my own yard (it grows itself), and some whole wheat pasta, my wife and I had a spectacular meal.

 All I did was saute thinly sliced zucchini and peppers with minced garlic in some olive oil adding the minced fresh oregano, salt, and pepper.
 I tossed this with cooked whole wheat pasta and served it with a large dollop of pesto.
 Thinly sliced cucumbers topped with chopped mint accepted a Meyer lemon vinaigrette for the salad.
 Thank you, Ginger.
 This meal was wonderful.

 When we do the nutritional analysis, we will post it with and without the cheese.
 There's a lot of fat in pesto, but it is mostly "good" fat in the version without the cheese.
 Also, you don't need a whole lot of it to enjoy its wonderful flavor.
 Use a little of this on pasta, fish, chicken, or crostini.
 Here's to summer.